 Bachelor of Science in Engineering | College of Engineering and Computing

-The electrical engineering program will use laboratory facilities in the Department of Manufacturing and Mechanical Engineering and the Department of Computer Science and Systems Analysis.
+The electrical engineering program uses a variety of laboratory facilities in the College of Engineering and Computing.
 These facilities will provide student laboratory experience in electric circuits, analog and digital electronics, traditional and computer-based instruments, control systems, real-time and simulated experimentations, computer programming, robotics, and computer-integrated virtual manufacturing.

 Our strongly student-oriented faculty are involved in research and have directed award-winning electrical engineering-related student projects including: Undergraduate Summer Scholars award for Neural Network, Development for Space Weather Forecasting, Undergraduate Research Award for Incoherent Radar Studies of the Earth’s Upper Atmosphere, and Robotics International Team One Gold Award for Self Controlled Robots.

 Students have the opportunity to double-major in computer engineering and electrical engineering with one semester of additional course work.

 Miami is the only Ohio public university offering an electrical engineering program where the focus is on undergraduate education.

 Students can gain valuable work experience through an internship or co-op job.
 Miami University’s Career Services Office offers many resources to help students find internships and jobs.
 There is also a Career Advisor specifically for students in the College of Engineering and Computing who can discuss strategies and resources that may be most relevant to your internship and job search.